BodyTite in London

 The cannula and electrode work to tighten the skin and eliminate fat cells.

-While BodyTite will target excess fat, it is not considered to be a substitute for diet and exercise.
+Is BodyTite a weight loss procedure?While BodyTite will target excess fat, it is not considered to be a substitute for diet and exercise.

 Following BodyTite, you will need to ensure you follow a healthy lifestyle, which includes a good diet and exercise regime, in order to maintain the results.

-As this is a minimally invasive procedure, there will be a shorter recovery period than would be experienced with procedures such as liposuction.
+What will the recovery period be like?As this is a minimally invasive procedure, there will be a shorter recovery period than would be experienced with procedures such as liposuction.